dsidavis/DSIWeb/README.md

 </html>
 ```
 As with Markdown posts, the only required metadata field is the title, and if
-the date is missing, it's automatically set to the last time the file was
+the date is missing, it is automatically set to the last time the file was
 modified.

+Note that only 3 types of `HTML` nodes are retained in the parsed HTML,
+including `<title>`, `<meta>`  and `<body>`.
+Only `javascript` `<script>` nodes within
+`<body>` would work.
+And you are advised to add your `CSS` styles to the site wide `css`
+sheets at `/theme/static/css/style.css` if needed.

+If you have a dire need to add a couple of CSS sheets, you can also change the
+`HTML` templates but depending on what you do, you may add the CSS for ALL the
+pages which is not desired.

 `Pelican` also generates index pages for articles under each tag at
 `$SITEURL/tag/$TAGNAME.html`.